 The classes include theoretical sessions and practical sessions.
 The theoretical sessions consist of the exposition of contents.
-The practical sessions will consist of applying the knowledge transmitted in the theoretical sessions through the discussion of practical cases and texts distributed by the teacher.
+The practical sessions will consist of applying the knowledge transmitted in the theoretical sessions that will contribute to elaborate scientific papers.
 Also during these classes will be realized the presentations of the works realized by the students.
 There will also be seminars with guests on themes and cases relevant to the subject.

 The evaluation consists of:

 - seminar reports 20%

 - group work - scientific paper- on internationalization: 60% (40% work - 20% oral presentation)